Whistler Multicultural Society

 Building Equitable Community

-Whistler Multicultural Society's (WMS) vision is that newcomers and immigrants are resilient and are thriving.
+Whistler Multicultural Society's (WMS) vision is that newcomers, immigrants and all black and racialized people are resilient and are thriving.
 Our programs build cross-cultural interaction and connections, develop awareness and understanding of our local diversity, and seek to grow equity and inclusion.
-We aim to build the voice and profile of newcomers and immigrants in our local society, and to develop community inclusion initiatives.
+We aim to build the voice and profile of newcomers, immigrants and equity-deserving indidividuals in our local society, and to develop community inclusion initiatives.

 Check the calendar for all events and join our online networks to keep updated...
 Whistler - Pemberton - Squamish